1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Inflammatory Bowel Disease (IBD) in Houston

-• Medications: Anti-inflammatory drugs (aminosalicylates, corticosteroids), immunomodulators, and biologics to reduce gut inflammation and maintain remission.
+• Medications: Anti-inflammatory drugs (aminosalicylates, corticosteroids), immunomodulators, and biologics that lower the gut inflammation and keep the patient in remission.

-• Diet plan: Personalized meal plans with low-residue or low-fiber foods, omega-3-rich fish, lean protein, and probiotic yogurt to soothe the digestive tract.
+• Diet plan: Custom meal plans consisting of low-residue, or low-fiber food, foods high in omega-3 like fish, lean protein, and probiotic yogurt to calm the digestive system.

-• Nutrition support: Vitamin and mineral supplements (iron, B12, vitamin D) and enteral nutrition formulas when needed to correct deficiencies and support healing.
+• Nutrition support: Vitamin and mineral supplements (iron, B12, vitamin D) and enterprise nutrition map at the time of requirement with the aim of correcting the deficiencies and sustaining the healing.

-• Advanced therapies: Infusion treatments (e.g., anti-TNF agents), surgical consultation for complications, and access to clinical trials for novel IBD medications.
+• Advanced therapies: Infusion (.e.g., anti-TNF agents), surgical consultation of complications, and access to clinical trials of new IBD drugs.

 Why Choose GastroDoxs?